yuex/pelican-chameleon/README.md

 # Pelican-iliork

-Pelican-iliork is a single-column theme for [pelican][], targeting at blog writing.
-The primary goal of pelican-iliork is to provide simplicity and readability.
+Pelican-iliork is a single-column blog-writing theme based on [Bootstrap][] for [pelican][].
+It provides a elegant way to switch among different [Bootswatch][] themes (please see [Screen Shots][] below) like a **chameleon**, a more suitable name, perhaps.

-Pelican-iliork is built on [Bootstrap][] version 3.0.
+Pelican-iliork is built on [Bootstrap][] 3.
 Some notable features are:

-- Support for bootstrap theme, checkout [Screen Shots][] below
+- Support bootstrap theme
-- Support for css overwriting
+- Support css overwriting
-- Support for nestable menu items
+- Support nestable menu items
-- Support for Google custom search
+- Support Google custom search
-- Support for multi-author
+- Support multiple authors co-blogging

+# Live Demo

-You can get a live demo at [iliork][], using [flatly][], mainly in Chinese.
-For more demos, see [Screen Shots][] below.
+Please check out [yuex.in](http://yuex.in), (using [flatly][], mainly in Chinese.
+To see how it looks when using different bootswatch themes, please refer to [Screen Shots][] below.

 # Features